lyteword/chspurgeon-tod/volume-3/psalm-60.md

 **Verse 9.** The soul winner's question.

-1\.The object of attack; the strong city of man's heart, barricaded by depravity, ignorance, prejudice, custom, etc.
+1\.
+The object of attack; the strong city of man's heart, barricaded by depravity, ignorance, prejudice, custom, etc.

-2\.Our main design.
+2\.
+Our main design.
 To penetrate, to reach the citadel for Jesus.

-3\.Our great enquiry.
+3\.
+Our great enquiry.
 Eloquence, learning, wit, none of these can force the gate, but there is One who can.

 **Verse 12.** Divine operation a reason for human activity.